 Google’s algorithm for ranking Business Profiles does not just consider proximity and relevance but also activity and quality of information.
 Optimizing your Google Business Profile sends these signals to Google to rank you higher in local results.
 And higher rank, as you know, means more visibility and engagement with your business.

 A regular Google Business Profile alone doesn’t offer much in the way of acquiring customers.
-They can find out where you are located and read your reviews—if they know to search your business name in the first place.
+They can find out where you are located and read your reviews—if they know to search your business name in the first place (creative business name ideas here!).
 But with an optimized Business Profile through your Google My Business account, consumers can discover you in keyword searches, call you, visit your website, research your products and services, view/contribute FAQs, request a quote, book an appointment, make a reservation, and more.
 Plus, you can track clicks to your website, appointment, or menu link using UTMs and Google Analytics.

 Now that you see that optimizing your Google Business Profile is the key to getting found in local search, standing out above competitors, and winning customers online, it’s time to get to work on doing just that.
 Here are 13 ways you can turn your Google Business Profile into a 24/7 marketing and lead generation tool for your local business.

 First and foremost, it’s important to note here that a Google Business Profile is a separate entity from a Google My Business account.
 The latter is used to gain access to and optimize the former.
 Which means that in order to make the optimizations laid out in this guide, you need to have a Google My Business account and then tell Google to connect it with your Google Business Profile.
 To create an account, head to Google.com/business and sign in with the regular Google/Gmail account you use for your business (as opposed to your personal Gmail, if you have one).